-Which courts will hear private complaints against the award of state aid?
+20 Which courts will hear private complaints against the award of state aid?
 Who has standing to bring an action?

 Depending on the nature of the act on the basis of which the aid is granted, administrative courts (eg, if the aid is awarded based on an administrative act) or civil courts (eg, if the aid is awarded based on a contract governed by civil law) may be competent to hear private complaints against the award of state aid.
-It is recognised in the jurisprudence of Portuguese courts that competitors of recipients of illegal aid have standing to bring an action for, as the case may be, its suspension, annulment or recovery (eg, the judgment of the Supreme Administrative Court of 5 March 2007, Case 01050/03).
+It is recognised in the jurisprudence of Portuguese courts that competitors of recipients of illegal aid have standing to bring an action for suspension, annulment or recovery of the aid, as the case may be (eg, the judgment of the Supreme Administrative Court of 5 March 2007, Case 01050/03).